 A Statistical Approach to Improve the Accuracy of the DPF Simulation Model under Transient Conditions 2019-01-0027

-For reduction of Particulate Matter (PM) emitted from a diesel engine, a Diesel Particulate Filter (DPF) is mounted on a diesel car in general.
-Since a high pressure drop through the DPF causes low engine performance, it is important to predict the pressure drop with high accuracy.
-The purpose of this study is to improve the accuracy of the DPF simulation model under transient condition by means of an improved parameter optimization.
+Cars with diesel engines are commonly equipped with a Diesel Particulate Filter (DPF) to reduce their emissions of particulate matter (PM).
+Because the pressure drop within the DPF reduces engine performance, it must be predicted with accuracy.
+The purpose of this study was to improve the accuracy of a DPF simulation model under transient conditions by parameter optimization.

-The DPF model had been created that consisted of an inlet channel, a cake layer, wall layers and an outlet channel.
-The pressure drop is influenced by the soot deposition place, mass and density.
-Therefore the model included following sub-models:
+The DPF model under consideration consists of an inlet channel, a cake layer, wall layer, and an outlet channel.
+The pressure drop is influenced by the location, mass, and density of the deposited soot.
+Therefore, the model includes the following sub-models:

-• Sub-model 1: Calculation of the soot density deposited in the wall layer
+Sub-model 1: Calculates the soot density deposited in the wall layer

-• Sub-model 2: Calculation of filtration efficiency and the mass of the wall layers and the cake layer
+Sub-model 2: Computes the filtration efficiency and mass of the wall and cake layer

-• Sub-model 3: Calculation of the soot density deposited in the cake layer
+Sub-model 3: Calculates the soot density deposited in the cake layer

-Secondly, two types of experiments were carried out.
-One was soot loading experiment under steady-state conditions for parameter optimization.
-The other was soot loading experiment under transient conditions for model validation.
+Two sets of experiments were conducted: soot loading experiments under steady-state conditions for parameter optimization, and soot loading experiments under transient conditions for model validation.